Are you eager to get a fresh start in and energize your customer base in 2022?

 Local SEO is a Search Engine Optimization strategy that targets potential customers who live in your neighborhood.

-Click here for specific directions to help you optimize your local SEO strategy.
+Click here for specific directions to help you produce quality content and optimize your local SEO strategy.

 How important is your website?
 Do you really need to sell your products or services online if you aren't an online business?

 These five stats from Statista and Fit Small Business should answer those questions for you:

 - More than 263 million American consumers (about 79% of the population) shop online.

 - Millennials (ages 25-34) are the largest group of online shoppers in the United States.

 - In 2022, U.S. eCommerce sales will reach $1 trillion.